zxc916684603/ecs/intl.en-US/API Reference/Cloud assistant/CreateCommand.md

     "RequestId": "540CFF28-407A-40B5-B6A5-74Bxxxxxxxxx",
     "HostId": "ecs.aliyuncs.com"
     "Code": "MissingParameter.Name"
-    "Message": "The input parameter “Name” that is mandatory for processing this request is not supplied."
+    "Message": "The input parameter “Name” that is required for processing this request is not supplied."

 ```